Permission to Compete

 The Moment the Rules Changed

-My turning point didn’t happen in a therapy office.
-It happened in a gym.
 After years of coaching girls in sport, I began noticing a shift that had nothing to do with skill.
-Specifically, when middle school hit something changed.
-Suddenly they were more cautious, more collaborative, and more aware of how they were being perceived by teammates, coaches, and even the crowd.
+Specifically, when middle school hit, something changed.
+Suddenly the girls were more cautious, more collaborative, and more aware of how they were being perceived by teammates, coaches, and even the crowd.

-The same patterns I help adult women untangle in therapy were showing up on middle school courts and fields and that is when I knew this conversation needed to start earlier.
+The same patterns I help adult women untangle in my therapy office were showing up on courts and fields.
+That’s when I realized this conversation needs to start much earlier.

 Middle school and high school are not just developmental years.